 Incompletes, Course Repetitions, Withdrawals

 In each of the above situations, courses will count toward the credit hours attempted when measuring both the quantitative and qualitative components of academic progress.
-If a student has lost eligibility for financial aid because of failure to make satisfactory academic progress all incompletes must be resolved prior to determining renewed eligibility for aid.
+If a student has lost eligibility for financial aid because of failure to make satisfactory academic progress, all incompletes must be resolved prior to determining renewed eligibility for aid.

 Transfer Students

 To determine the satisfactory progress of a student transferring to Marietta, evaluation of the quantitative and qualitative measures for the terms completed will be based on the point of the student’s entry into the College.
 For example, a student transferring into the College with 30 credit hours of prior course work will be measured against the standards for those who have completed 30 credit hours at the College.
-Marietta College is required by federal regulation to consider all transfer credit in the evaluation process of completed credits and pace towards completion.
+Marietta College is required by federal regulation to consider all transfer credits in the evaluation process of completed credits and pace towards completion.

 Fresh Start